momanyiw945-alt/deployment_trial_px-reflex-readiness-sprint/docs/Reflex_Deck_Outline.md

 **Content:**
 - Small Kenyan retailers — electronics shops, pharmacies, hardware stores — coordinate deliveries over WhatsApp and phone calls.
 - No record of who's assigned, no status visibility, no proof of delivery.
-- The cost of this: [fill in — e.g. "a retailer has no way to answer 'where is my customer's order' without calling the rider directly"]
+- The cost of this: a retailer has no way to answer "where is my customer's order right now" without manually calling the rider — every status check is a phone call, and there's no record afterward of who confirmed what, or when.

 **Visual suggestion:** A simple before/after: messy WhatsApp thread vs. a clean status view.